 Water: Low water needs.
 Drought tolerant.

 *Agave species are very easy to grow in the ground where they are cold hardy as well in pots where they are not.
 There are a lot of potting soil recipes online and many people develop their own with experience and what is readily available.
 Read the ingredients on the bag and always start with a base of a reliable brand name potting soil.
 I always use either Miracle Grow or Schultz Potting soil because I can buy it in large bags.
-They also offer cactus soil in smaller bags with similar ingredients.
-I used 2 parts potting soil with 1 part additional perlite and 1 part chicken grit.
+I am not sure what all I put in the potting soil when I lived in Mississippi.
+When I moved back to the family farm in mid-Missouri in 2013, I started using 2 parts potting soil with 1 part additional perlite and 1 part chicken grit.
 After reading that cactus and succulent enthusiasts were recommending pumice in place of perlite and grit, I decided to try it.
 So, in late in 2018 I purchased a bag of pumice online from General Pumice.
 I have been using a combination of about 50% potting soil and 50% pumice with favorable results.

 I was excited when I saw that after only a year this plant had its first pup.
 Little did I know what was to follow.